 Time with the locals.
 If the ‘authenticity of the experience’ and the ‘local perspective’ are important concepts for you, then attending such events as this Swedish Packrafting roundup last year is a great chance to get all that.

-A spot of colour on a Swedish river.
-This is Jacob urbanpackrafter, who, like me, seems to like a bit of colour when it comes to packrafting.
+A spot of color on a Swedish river.
+This is Jacob urbanpackrafter, who, like me, seems to like a bit of color when it comes to packrafting.
 He has a bright yellow paddle and a red YukonYak.
-Even his drysuit matches the boat.
+Even his dry suit matches the boat.